Sensebloom/OSCeleton/README.md

 #### After OpenNI / NITE is working
 Then you can run one of the precompiled binaries in the "bin" directory or compile your own:

-- on Linux: "make"
+on Linux:
-- on OSX: "make osceleton-osx"
+    make
+on OSX you can use the precompiled binary in bin/OSX or compile with:
+    make osceleton-osx
-- on windows: you can use the VC++ express .sln file
+on windows: you can use the precompiled binary in bin\win32 or use the VC++ express .sln file.

 > NOTE FOR MAC USERS: You must run OSCeleton from the terminal, or
 > there will be an error about not being able to run a classic mode